lschierer/HP_Stuff/packages/greenwood/src/pages/FanFiction/Harry_Potter_-_Nephilim/Appendices/Rules of Magic.md

   places (unplottable, "muggle repelling", so on).
 - This differs from the Thrones in that the gifts from the Thrones affect individuals regardless of location.
-  - A Thrones dervived ability always affects a specific person regardless of where that person is.
+  - A Thrones derived ability always affects a specific person regardless of where that person is.
   - A Principalities derived ability affects whoever happens to be in a specific location, regardless of who that person is.